National Parents Organization

 National Parents Organization's Kentucky Chapter following passage of the first in the nation shared parenting law.

 The National Parents Organization (NPO) is a 501(c)(3) non-profit charitable and educational organization in the United States that promotes shared parenting.
 The organization focuses on family court reform, research, and public education with the goal to make shared parenting the general norm for separated parenting.

 History

-The organization was founded in Massachusetts in 1998 with the name Foundation for Fathers and Families.
+The organization was founded in Massachusetts in 1998.
 The founders were Ned Holstein, John Cristofano, Phil Clendenning and John Maguire.
-The name was later shortened to Fathers and Families.
-In 2013, the name was changed to the National Parents Organization in order to reflect the organization's belief in gender-neutral shared parenting and parental equality, as opposed to seeking any special rights for fathers.
+The name was designed to reflect the organization's belief in gender-neutral shared parenting and parental equality.
 The stated mission of the organization is "to improve the lives of children and strengthen society by protecting every child's right to the love and care of both parents after separation or divorce."

 Family court reform

 The National Parents Organization seeks to reform laws both at the state and the national level to encourage shared parenting.
 Most of the family court reform work is done by local affiliates on a state-by-state basis.

 In Kentucky, the National Parents Organization, led by Matt Hale, was involved in the 2018 passage of HB528, the nation's first presumption that shared parenting is in the best interest of the child.
 In Virginia, the local affiliate led the campaign for House Bill 1351, requiring courts to consider shared custody arrangements.

 In 2016, the NPO affiliate in Missouri helped pass a law stating that judges may not give custody preference to a parent because of gender, age, or financial status.

 In Utah, the National Parents Organization was a catalyst for House Bill 35, which encourages family courts to more equally award physical custody after a divorce or separation.
 The bill passed in 2015.

 The organization has helped pass military parent-child custody legislation in several states and has introduced legislation protecting men and children against paternity fraud.
 Members have served on state child support guideline revision committees.